 The Three Trigger Modes

 Schedule triggers: Configure recurring tasks using standard cron syntax.
 Generate a competitive intelligence report every Monday at 8am, or analyze customer feedback every night.
 Execution can be one-time or recurring.
+Because the schedule lives on Anthropic's infrastructure, the Routine fires whether or not your laptop is open, which removes the classic failure mode of local cron jobs that silently stop running when the machine sleeps.

 API triggers (HTTP POST): Integrate Routines with any external system.
 When your CRM receives a new lead, automatically trigger a qualification analysis.
 When your e-commerce platform registers an order, launch a fraud verification check.
+Any tool capable of sending an HTTP POST request, from a webhook in your billing software to a form submission on your website, becomes a valid entry point.

 GitHub triggers: React to repository events.
 On every pull request, launch an automated code review.
 On every merge to main, generate updated documentation.
+For a software team this turns routine maintenance work, the kind that usually slips because nobody owns it, into something that happens by default on every commit.

 Why This Differs From Existing Solutions

 According to early user reports, Routines can handle tasks that would otherwise require several hours of human work.
 One developer reported that his code review Routine not only identifies obvious bugs but also suggests contextual architectural improvements that traditional linters cannot detect.
+A linter checks syntax and style against fixed rules; the Routine reads the surrounding code, understands intent, and flags a design choice that will cause trouble later.

 Practical Applications for African SMEs